-16. You can set up the input and output voice gain so that the volume can be increased or decreased.
-Input gain modifies the level of the audio coming in to the voice channel before it is sent over the Internet to the remote MVP110.
-Output gain modifies the level of the audio being output to the device attached to the voice channel.
-Make your selections from the Input and Output lists in the Voice Gain group.
-The valid range is +31dB to -31dB with a recommended/ default value of 0.
+17. You can set up the input and output voice gain so that the volume can be increased or decreased.
+Input gain modifies the level of the audio coming in to the voice channel before it is sent over the Internet to the remote MultiVOIP 200; and, output gain modifies the level of the audio being output to the device attached to the voice channel.
+Make your selections from the Input and Output drop-down lists in the Voice Gain group.
+The valid range is +31dB to -31dB with a recommended/default value of 0.

 You can also set up the DTMF gain (or output level in decibels - dB) for the higher and lower frequency groups of the DTMF tone pair.
-Make your selections in the lists in the DTMF Gain group.
-When the DTMF Out of Band check box is selected, the unit reproduces the DTMF tones instead of passing them through.
+Make your selections in the drop-down lists in the DTMF Gain group.
+When DTMF Out of Band is checked, the unit reproduces the DTMF tones instead of passing them through.

-Note: Only change the DTMF gain under the direction of Multi-Tech Technical Support.
+Note: Only change the DTMF gain under the direction of Multi-Tech Technical Support supervision.

-17. To change the voice coder, select the Manual option in the Coder group.
-Select the appropriate coder from the Selected Coder list.
+18. To change the voice coder, first select the channel by clicking the Select Channel down arrow (highlighting the channel number) then click Manual in the Coder group.
+To select the appropriate coder, click the Selected Coder down arrow and highlight your new voice coder entry.

-If you changed the voice coder, ensure that the same voice coder is used on the voice/fax channel you are calling.
-Otherwise, you will always get a busy signal.
+If you changed the voice coder, ensure that the same voice coder is used on the voice/fax channel you are calling; otherwise, you will always get a busy signal.

-Note: If you allow the Coder to be selected automatically, then you need to select the Max Bandwidth from the list.
+Note: If you allow the Coder to be selected automatically, then you need to select the Max Bandwidth from the drop-down list.
 Check with your Network Administrator to determine how much bandwidth is available.

-18. The Fax group enables you to send/receive faxes on the selected voice/fax channel.
-You can set the maximum baud rate for faxes, the fax volume, and change the jitter value in milliseconds.
+19. The Fax group enables you to send/receive faxes on the selected voice/fax channel.
+You can set the maximum baud rate for faxes and the fax volume in the two drop-down lists and change the jitter value in milliseconds.

-When receiving fax packets from a remote MVP110, it is possible for individual packets to be delayed or received out of order due to traffic conditions on the network.
-To compensate for this effect, the MVP110 uses a Jitter Buffer.
-The Jitter Value box allows the MVP110 to wait a user-definable period of time, in milliseconds, for delayed or out of order fax packets.
+When receiving fax packets from a remote MultiVOIP 200, it is possible for individual packets to be delayed or received out of order due to traffic conditions on the network.
+To compensate for this effect, the MultiVOIP 200 uses a Jitter Buffer.
+The Jitter Value field allows the MultiVOIP 200 to wait a user-definable period of time, in milliseconds, for delayed or out of order fax packets.
 The range of allowable Jitter Values is 0 to 400 with a default of 400 milliseconds.